 Join a frequent flyer club and start earning miles.
 When airlines are oversold, they will look to upgrade their most loyal passengers first

 Katherine Clark, Regional Business Development Director for TripAdvisor Flights told the Daily Mail

 If you have friends/family who work for the airline, work it, baby!
 Shamelessly beg them to see if they can help you to get an upgrade.
 Airlines often give employees vouchers for family/friends, and it costs your contact nothing to share the goodies with you.

 Book the dreaded middle seat

 Flight attendants sometimes look to move passengers (especially solo travellers) to allow families to sit together, or to make a trip more comfortable for passengers in the less desirable seats.
-Booking that middle seat is risky, as you may end up stuck with it, but it’s a good strategy to try, particularly on shorter flights.
+Booking that middle seat is risky, as you may end up stuck with it, but it’s an excellent strategy to try, particularly on shorter flights.

 Smile and be gracious

 “Be nice to everybody from the moment you walk on airport property,” former flight attendant Carolyn Paddock, founder of the website Life in Flight, told Bankrate.com.
 “You’re talking to people who are decision-makers.”